Developing to Spec: Part 14a – Stay Up to Date

 You can perform an unarmed strike that greatly hampers your target’s movement.

 Prerequisites: Improved Unarmed Strike.

 Benefit: To use this feat, you must make a single unarmed attack as a standard action.
 If this unarmed attack hits, you deal damage normally, and the target’s burrow, climb, fly, land, and swim speed (if any) are reduced to 5 feet for a number of rounds equal to your key ability modifier unless it makes a Fortitude saving throw (DC 10 + 1/2 your character level + your key ability modifier).
 Multiple uses of this ability can reduce a target’s speed multiple times, to a minimum of 0.

 With that done we can hop back to Gorgon Style… tomorrow. 🙂

 Heya folks–I am back to being a full-time freelancer.
 Which means, every word I write has to justify itself in time taken vs. benefit to my freelance career and/or money made.

 So if you found any of this useful and you’d like to support the creation of more such content, check out my Patreon!

 Just a couple of dollars a month from each of you will make a huge difference, and has already resulted in me upping my blogging rate to be five days a week!

-Posted on December 3, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder, PC Options, Starfinder.
+Posted on December 3, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Starfinder.
 Bookmark the permalink.
 Leave a comment.